modolabs/Kurogo-Mobile-Web/doc/Guide/configuration.rst

 Site settings
 -------------

+* *SECURE_HOST* - Alternate hostname to use for secure (https) connections.
+If not included it will use the same host name.
+* *SECURE_PORT* - Alternate port to use for secure connections.
+Typically you should leave it at the default of 443
 * *LOCAL_TIMEZONE* - Set this to your environment's time zone.
 See http://php.net/manual/en/timezones.php
   for a list of valid time zones
 * *LOCAL_AREA_CODE* - Set this to your environment's primary area code